openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

   sudo apt install intel-openvino-dev-ubuntu20-2021.1.105
   ```

----

-#### To check for installed packages and version
+#### To check for Installed Packages and Versions

-To check a specific version of an OpenVINO package:
+To get a list of installed OpenVINO packages:

 ```sh
 apt list --installed | grep openvino
 ```

----
-#### To Uninstall a specific version
+#### To Uninstall a Specific Version

-To uninstall a specific full runtime package:
+To uninstall a specific package:
 ```sh
 sudo apt autoremove intel-openvino-<PACKAGE_TYPE>-ubuntu<OS_VERSION>-<VERSION>.<UPDATE>.<BUILD_NUM>
 ```